githedgehog/docs/docs/install-upgrade/install.md

 ### Configure Management Network

-The control node is dual-homed; the two networks it connects to are called respectively `management` and `external` in the `fab.yaml` file.
+The control node is dual-homed: it connects to two different networks, which are called `management` and `external`, respectively, in the `fab.yaml` file.
-The `management` network is for the command and control of the switches that comprise the fabric.
+The `management` network is for controlling the switches that comprise the fabric.
 It can be a simple broadcast domain with layer 2 connectivity.
 The management network is not accessible to machines or devices not associated with the fabric; it is a private, exclusive network.
-The control node has a 10GbE interface that connects to the management network, and it runs a DHCP and a small http server.
+The control node connects to the management network via a 10 GbE interface.
+It runs a DHCP server, as well as a small HTTP server.

-The `external` network on the other hand is for the customer to access the control node via their local IT network.
-It is meant to give ssh access to the control node host operating system.
+The `external` network allows the user to access the control node via their local IT network.
+It provides SSH access to the host operating system on the control node.

 ### Fabric Manages Switches